sanderland/katrain/README.md

 If you do not want to see 'Points lost' or other feedback for your moves, set 'show last n dots' to 0 under 'Configure Teacher', and click on the words 'Points lost' to hide its value.

+#### What are all these coloured dots?
+The dots indicate how many points were lost by that move.

+* The colour indicates the size of the mistake according to kata
+* The size indicates if the mistake was actually punished.
+Going from fully punished at maximal size, to no actual effect on the score at minimal size.

+In short, if you are a weaker player you should mostly on large dots that are red or purple, while stronger players can pay more attention to smaller mistakes.

 #### AIs
 Available AIs, with strength indicating an estimate for the default settings, are: